openlayers/ol-mapbox-style/README.md

 apply('map', 'https://api.mapbox.com/styles/v1/mapbox/bright-v9?access_token=' + key);
 ```

-Only commonly available system fonts and [Google Fonts](https://developers.google.com/fonts/) will automatically be available for text defined in the Mapbox Style object.
+Only commonly available system fonts and [Google Fonts](https://developers.google.com/fonts/) will automatically be available for any `text-font` defined in the Mapbox Style object.
 It is the responsibility of the application to load other fonts.
+Because `ol-mapbox-style` uses system and web fonts instead of PBF/SDF glyphs, the [font stack](https://www.mapbox.com/help/manage-fontstacks/) is treated a little different: style and weight are taken from the primary font (i.e. the first one in the font stack).
+Subsequent fonts in the font stack are only used if the primary font is not available/loaded, and they will be used with the style and weight of the primary font.

 To apply a subset of the layers defined in the Mapbox Style layer to a custom OpenLayers layer, use the `applyStyle()` function.